 Growing the Grazing Revolution has been actively supporting landholder adoption of sustainable and regenerative grazing management practices since 2010.
-Initially a partnership with the former Lachlan Catchment Management Authority, the project aims to:

 - Increase the number of vibrant healthy farms producing the best food and fibres.